Mirogoj Cemetery: Location and access

 It is located today in the Gornji Grad–Medveščak city district, on Mirogojska road and Hermann Bollé street.

 ZET bus line 106 runs between the cemetery and the Kaptol bus terminal in the heart of Zagreb every 20 minutes during the cemetery's opening hours.

-A less frequent line, 226 (every 35–40 minutes), also starts from Kaptol by the same route, but continues further east to Svetice terminal, directly connecting to the Maksimir Park.
+A less frequent line, 203 (every 20–25 minutes), also starts from Kaptol by the same route, but continues further east to Svetice terminal, directly connecting to the Maksimir Park.

+Also, the line 226 goes by a similar route as the line 203, but goes through Remete.
+Also, it’s less frequent (every 35-40 minutes).